 Coffee Plantation7366 East Shea Boulevard, #101, Scottsdale

 This Village at Shea coffee hangout promises many things — pastries, light lunch options, smoothies, and yes, coffee.
-The small coffee chain that is Coffee Plantation first opened in 1989 in Tempe (thought that location has since shuttered), with the Scottsdale and Shea location following later.
+The small coffee chain that is Coffee Plantation first opened in 1989 in Tempe (though that location has since shuttered), with the Scottsdale and Shea location following later.
 This Arizona original coffee shop is open at 6 a.m. on weekdays, and 6:30 a.m. on weekends.

 Maverick Coffee10269 North Scottsdale Road, Scottsdale